AndreBee/python-seo-scripts/keyword-research/README.md

 Note that you can use the sandbox endpoint while testing, so that you don't waste API credits.
 Just uncomment the test endpoint and comment the production one.

+## How to use the script

+Once you have downloaded the script and installed the dependencies you can do the following:

+- Create a new .csv file with a list of keywords to get suggestions for, one keyword per line.
+Save the file and include the path in the script.
+- On the terminal, just run '''python keywordtool_google_suggester.py''' and follow the progress on the screen until the output file is generated.

 ## API limits and settings

 Please refer to the API docs at https://keywordtool.io to know about API limits and settings.